TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches

 \section{Threat Model}

-\textbf{Attack Goal.} The attacker’s primary objective is to induce a VLA to execute a \emph{targeted} malicious behavior (e.g., handing a knife to the user), as illustrated in Figure~\ref{fig:figure1}.
-Concretely, the attacker can introduce a printed adversarial patch into the scene (e.g., a coaster on the table), which biases the model’s CoT reasoning and consequently leads to misbehavior.
-The proposed attack is designed to remain effective over the full task horizon, leveraging the short-horizon (single-step or multi-step) action generation paradigm of current VLAs, which typically predict only one or a few actions per inference.}
+\textbf{Attack Goal.} The attacker’s primary objective is to induce a VLA to execute a \emph{targeted} malicious behavior (\textit{e.g.}, handing a knife to the user), as illustrated in Figure~\ref{fig:method}.
+Concretely, the attacker can introduce a printed adversarial patch into the scene (\textit{e.g.}, a tablecloth on the table), which biases the model’s CoT reasoning and consequently causes malicious or unintended behavior. \hzx{The attack is further designed to persist across multiple VLA inference steps, reflecting the short-horizon nature of current VLAs, which typically predict only one or a few actions per inference.}

-\textbf{Adversary Capability.} Following prior work~\cite{wang2025exploring,jones2025adversarial,wang2025freezevla}, we consider a white-box adversary who has full access to the victim VLA’s architecture, parameters, and gradients.
-In the black-box setting, the attacker can transfer an adversarial patch optimized on a surrogate VLA model.
-We further assume the adversary can physically deploy the patch in the environment (e.g., by placing a coaster or sticking the patch on the table). \hzx{For reliable physical realization, the adversary may obtain deployment-specific calibration priors, such as homography estimation and a color calibration model, but these priors do not grant any control beyond physical patch placement.} Importantly, the adversary cannot manipulate the instruction input, \textit{i.e.}, the textual instructions remain benign user interactions.
+\textbf{Adversary Capability.} Following prior work~\cite{wang2025exploring}, we consider a white-box adversary who has access to the victim VLA’s architecture, parameters, and gradients.
+In the black-box setting, the attacker can transfer an adversarial patch optimized on a surrogate VLA.
+We further assume the adversary can physically deploy the patch in the environment (\textit{e.g.}, by sticking the patch on the table). \hzx{For reliable physical realization, the adversary may obtain deployment-specific calibration priors, such as homography estimation and a color calibration model, but these priors do not grant any control beyond physical patch placement.} Importantly, the adversary cannot manipulate the instruction input, \textit{i.e.}, all instructions remain benign user-provided commands.